-The Master of Graphic Design is a two-year, full-time program.
-It offers ambitious designers the opportunity to deepen their practice and lay the foundation for a long-term, sustainable career in the field of design.
+The Master of Fine Art is a two-year, full-time program.
+It offers ambitious artists the opportunity to deepen their practice and position themselves firmly within the historical and contemporary discourse.

 What to expect

-- Two days a week are dedicated to presentations of work in progress and individual and group feedback sessions.
+- One day per week is dedicated to presentations of work in progress and individual and group feedback.

 - An equal amount of time (2-3 days per week) is required for self-study.